google/knative-gcp/docs/examples/cloudauditlogssource/README.md

 ## What's Next

-1. For integrating with Cloud Pub/Sub, see the [PubSub example](../pubsub/README.md).
+1. For integrating with Cloud Pub/Sub, see the [PubSub example](../../examples/cloudpubsubsource/README.md).
-1. For integrating with Cloud Storage see the [Storage example](../storage/README.md).
+1. For integrating with Cloud Storage see the [Storage example](../../examples/cloudstoragesource/README.md).
+1. For integrating with Cloud Audit Logs see the [Cloud Audit Logs example](../../examples/cloudauditlogssource/README.md).
 1. For more information about CloudEvents, see the [HTTP transport bindings documentation](https://github.com/cloudevents/spec).

 ## Cleaning Up